 God made the dinosaurs well before He made Adam and Eve.
-Sometime after he made them the world became a convulsing and chaotic mess due to Satan's war against the Eternal (Revelation 12:7).
+Sometime after he made them, the world became a convulsing and chaotic mess due to Satan's war against the Eternal (Revelation 12:7).

 When the Eternal re-created all things (Genesis 1, 2) he likely brought back these large reptiles or dinosaurs.
-Evidence suggests that possibly some of these huge beasts lived for a time after Noah's flood.
+Evidence suggests that possibly some of these huge beasts existed for a time after Noah's flood.